spack/spack/lib/spack/docs/workflows.rst

 Docker for Development
 """"""""""""""""""""""

-For examples of how we use docker in development, see :ref:`docker_for_developers`.
+For examples of how to use docker in development, see :ref:`docker_for_developers`.

 """""""""""""""""""""""""